uncdubdiver/hubitat-myq/README.md

 # hubitat-myq
-Device Type Handler for the MyQ garage door opener integration for Hubitat Elevation
+Driver Code for the MyQ garage door opener integration for Hubitat Elevation

 ### Pre-requisites
 Must have a Hubitat Elevation hub installed